Bimodal bilingualism: Language Identity

-Unequal social status of ASL
+Unequal Social Status of ASL

 As is the case in many situations of oral-language bilingualism, bimodal bilingualism in the U.S. involves two languages with vastly different social status.
-ASL has traditionally not even had the status of being considered a legitimate language, and Deaf children have been prevented from learning it through such "methods" as having their hands tied together (source needed).
-Hearing parents of Deaf children have historically been advised not to allow their children to learn ASL, as they were informed it would prevent the acquisition of English.
+ASL has traditionally not even had the status of being considered a legitimate language; as roughly 90% of deaf children are born to hearing parents being able to even begin learning sign is a privilege for many.
+Hearing parents of deaf children have historically been advised not to allow their children to learn ASL, as they were informed it would prevent the acquisition of English.
 Despite the fact that Deaf children's early exposure to ASL has now been shown to enhance their aptitude for acquiring English competency, the unequal social status of ASL and English, and of sign languages and oral languages, remains.